-The following piece is the sixth installment in “Dressing the Part,” a 12-part series exploring transgender spaces, cultural issues, and the effects of social transition from the perspective of a femme-presenting trans guy.
-I’ll be publishing every Wednesday until October 21, 2020.
+The following piece is the sixth installment in “Dressing the Part,” a twelve-part series exploring cultural issues and the effects of social transition from the perspective of a femme-presenting trans guy.

 I can’t fault strangers for assuming that I’m a woman.